Taos

 Red River

-Red River also hosts a dizzying number of summer events: Red River Car Show, Vino in the Valley, 4th of July Parade & Celebration, 8750′ BBQ & Music Festival, Aspencade Music & Arts Festival, and Oktoberfest.
+Summer and fall bring a full calendar of events, including the Red River Car Show, Vino in the Valley, Fourth of July Parade & Celebration, Red River Jamboree, 8750’ BBQ & Music Festival, Aspencade and Oktoberfest.

 redriver.org